teresafranxman97/web-sprint-challenge-single-page-applications-webpt25/README.md

 - [x ] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable)
 - [x ] A form with a "/pizza" route
 - [x ] A name text input field
-- [ ] Validation for name - name must be at least 2 characters
+- [x ] Validation for name - name must be at least 2 characters
 - [x ] A dropdown for pizza size
 - [x ] A checklist for toppings - at least 4 (hint: name each separately!)
 - [x ] Text input for special instructions